Product Name:

 Antibody Immunogen Source: Human MuSK sequence peptide Cat.
 No.: PE-04ABM80

-Antibody Immunogen Sequence: SADY(pY)KAN(bA)C
+Antibody Immunogen Sequence: SADY(pY)KAN(βA)C

 Antibody Immunogen Description: Corresponds to amino acid residues S752 to N759; In protein kinase catalytic domain activation T-loop between subdomains VII and VIII.
+Y756 phosphorylation is predicted to be stimulatory for phosphotransferase activity.
+This phosphorylation site in MUSK has ony been reported in ≥2 high throughput mass spectrometry study.
+MuSK is known to be phosphorylated at this site in vitro by MUSK.

 Antibody Concentration: 1 mg/ml